pb2323/Social_Media_App/README.md

 Note: Metamask extension is mandatory to use this platform

 # What is this?
-A social media platform for freelancers where:
+A social networking platform for freelancers where:

 * Users will be able to post pictures, status, like, and comment on pictures.